Art Club Constitution

 Section 1: Conditions for Elections

-Elections are to be held to choose the executive officials for the next academic year.
-Usually conducted late fall, they are to elect new officers by April 1st of the spring semester.
+Elections are to be held to select the executive officials for the coming academic year.

 Section 2: Nomination Process